 After identifying your target audience, the next step is choosing products to include in your gift guides.
 There are different ways to approach this, but we recommend mixing all the approaches we discuss below.

 Review Your Store’s Sales Data

-Look at your retail analytics, as it will help you make strategic decisions about product inclusions.
+Look at your retail analytics such as sell-through and conversion rates, as it will help you make strategic decisions about product inclusions.
 Make sure to review your store’s bestsellers, especially those purchased during last year’s holiday season.